 The problem is typical for non-free countries.
 If the sources of official information about the authorities are hidden or distorted, people are stuck with guesswork.
 Snippets take on vast imporatance.
 As does the body language of one group of courtiers or another.
 The government willingly supports this game of interpretations.
 Such a game is a great way to avoid a straightforward discussion of real problems.

-Yampolskaya’s appointment is a cosmetic rearrangement of officials to stir fresh intrigue.
+.
 Her views on the status of culture show she is no different from the relevant minister Vladimir Medinsky.
 He accepts money from the government.
 But all without wanting to undertake ideological and propaganda-related tasks.
 Yampolskaya has echoed him even more harshly: “Nowadays I often attend various meetings between creative intelligentsia and Vladimir Putin… They immediately say: “Give us the money!”
 But as soon as you give them money, you must immediately step back because they despise you.
 Actually, they spit on you.
 This is how horribly mean the contemporary intelligentsia are, that just amazes me.”

 It is worth moving away from Yampolskaya’s interviews, filled as they are with similarly quotable lines.
 Her column in Kultura is a better guide.
 A holistic programme emerges, aimed at putting things in order in cultural affairs.
 It is utopian, all based on the idea of total control.
 In this sense, Yampolskaya seems to drift in accordance to Plato.
 “Education, upbringing, culture, the media… Anything that affects the human soul at every single moment, all of this should be tied into a single knot.
 In my opinion, this is an essential condition for a breakthrough, so much awaited by this country, a breakthrough that has been mentioned by the current and upcoming Russian president.”
 Yampolskaya suggests that people working in culture should receive “lofty goals” and be oriented towards a “spiritual feat”.
 She wrote two interconnected texts.
 One where she suggests that the great experiment on tying culture into a knot should begin with the Crimea.
 Another with setting up a special committee.
 She hints that she would be ready to become a member of such a body.